 The old man smiled.
 “You remind me of the time when I was still young.
-Those energetic days, even though I still have a youthful mind, my body has aged.”
-He coughed a couple times as if something was stuck in his throat, “I still strive for my dreams for a better tomorrow.”
+Even though I still have a youthful mind, those energetic days, my body has aged.”
+Although he coughed a couple times as if something was stuck in his throat, “I still strive for my dreams for a better tomorrow.”

 “I’m surprised that you still think that way.”

-“Kuhuhuhu,” the old man chuckled and right after had a difficult time breathing.
+“Kuhuhuhu,” the old man chuckled and, right after, had difficulty breathing.

 “Are you alright?”
-Kiyro asked concerned that the old man might keel over and faint.
-He stopped what he was doing and was about to go towards the old man but was stopped by old man’s raised hand.
+Kiyro asked, concerned that the old man might keel over and faint.
+He stopped what he was doing and was about to go towards the old man but was stopped by his raised hand.

 “It’s alright.
 This usually happens a couple of times a day.
-Young man remember this.
-A dream is a dream.
+But, young man, remember this: A dream is a dream.
 Everyone can dream and hope for tomorrow, but a dreamer can only stay in the clouds.
 Nothing will be done if you only dream.
 Only a rare few make their dreams a reality.”
 He paused to take a breath.
-“I have went and traveled and done many things.
+“I have gone and traveled and done many things.
 So many things that even I did not expect myself to ever do.
-Each of these experiences are so valuable even if they were for that moment.”
+These experiences are valuable, even if they were for that moment.”

-“But then how did you end up here as a janitor?”
+“But then, how did you end up as a janitor?”
 Kiyro listened attentively to the old man’s speech.

 “Ah yes, a janitor.
-It’s only a temporary job.
-More like a request that I have taken as a favor from an old friend.
-When my job is complete and my use for this place is no more, I too shall fly towards my next adventure.
+It’s only a temporary job, more like a request I have taken as a favor from an old friend.
+When my job is complete, and my use for this place is no more, I, too, shall fly towards my next adventure.
 Even thinking about it makes me antsy with anticipation.”

 “You seem to have so much energy in you.
 Why don’t you share some with me?”
-Kiyro chuckled and was enjoying their light hearted conversation.
+Kiyro chuckled and enjoyed their light-hearted conversation.

 “What do you mean that a rare few people go after their dreams?
 I thought everyone does.”

 The old man stared back at Kiyro with a solemn face.
-His eyes casted down with sorrow at the message he would give.
-“Its because we only dream and are afraid to take that step forward.
-When roadblocks come and we fall from our failure, we forget that it is just a test.
-Then we lose all reason and hope thinking that because we failed, our future is over and our dreams are hopeless.
-We forget our motivations, the drive that first pushed us forward towards that dream and we fall into endless repetitive motions and events.
-We become too comfortable in what we do that we are afraid that we will lose what we have to gain something better.
+His eyes cast down with sorrow at the message he would give.
+“It’s because we only dream and are afraid to take that step forward.
+When roadblocks come and we fall from our failure, we forget it is just a test.
+Then we lose all reason and hope, thinking our future is over because we failed and our dreams are hopeless.
+We forget our motivations, the drive that first pushed us towards that dream, and we fall into endless repetitive motions and events.
+We become so comfortable in what we do that we are afraid we will lose what we have to gain something better.
 We must give up something to gain something else.
 We can not have both.
-Our selfishness gets in our way and our fear of the unknown stops us in our tracks.
-We fear for all the things we have gained for the dream that we wished dearly to have.”
+Our selfishness gets in our way, and our fear of the unknown stops us in our tracks.
+We fear for all the things we have gained for the dream we wished dearly.”

 “Then what do we do?
 How are you able to still continue to go after your dreams?”

 The old man brilliantly smiled.
-In Kiyro’s eyes he seemed to grow a little bigger, and glow with light.
-He couldn’t help but rub his eyes wondering if he was seeing things.
+In Kiyro’s eyes, he seemed to grow a little bigger and glow with light.
+He couldn’t help but rub his eyes, wondering if he saw things.

 “Never give up.”
 The old man bent forward towards Kiyro.
 “When the world throws mud at your face and makes you fall, you get up and wipe it clean.
 If you have nothing to clean it with, use your own clothes.
-The world will constantly challenge to see if you are worthy of your dreams.
-It will throw stones, sticks, rocks, storms, and even throw you upside down.
-Every time a new challenge arises more contestants fall from failure and loss of hope.
+The world will constantly challenge you to see if you are worthy of your dreams.
+It will throw stones, sticks, rocks, storms, and even upside down.
+Every time a new challenge arises, more contestants fall from failure and loss hope.
 They give up thinking this is the end.”

-Kiyro thought for a moment, thinking about the past months that had transpired.
-He had left home wanting to run-away from the problem instead of thinking it was to chase after his dreams.
-He had arrived at Atlanta looking for a new job and was not lucky enough to land a job.
-Then he threw himself into the gaming world of Growth looking for a chance to gain money, but failed to enter into the contest.
+Kiyro thought for a moment about the past months that had transpired.
+He had left home wanting to run away from the problem instead of thinking it was to chase after his dreams.
+He had arrived in Atlanta looking for a new job and was not lucky enough to land a job.
+Then he threw himself into the gaming world of Growth, looking for a chance to gain money, but failed to enter the contest.
 Now he was given a temporary mission that only brought a set income.